shaayaansayed/garden/_notes/ehr-apps-are-not-a-garage-project.md

 ---
-title: No one's building an EHR app from their garage yet
+title: EHR apps are not a garage project
 date: 2024-03-18
 tags: healthcare health-it
 pinned: true